peteroupc/peteroupc.github.io/bernoulli.md

 - Step 2 becomes "Go to step 3".
 (The _P_ in **Algorithm 2** is not used; it's effectively $w(n)/\frac{a_n}{CS}=\frac{a_n}{CS}/\frac{a_n}{CS} = 1$.)
 - In step 3, $g(\lambda)$ is either $\lambda$ (flip the input coin) or $1-\lambda$ (flip the input coin and take 1 minus the flip).

-Mendo's algorithm and extensions of it mentioned by him cover several variations of power series as follows:
+Mendo's algorithm and extensions of it mentioned by him cover several variations of functions writable as power series as follows:

 | Type |   Power Series  |   Algorithm  |
   --- | --- | --- |